 You can also rely on the input of the salespeople in your team.
 They will then estimate when a deal will close, and for how much.
 This method is actually only applicable for new customers, as there is no data available from previous years.

-For sales forecasting with existing customers, this method is somewhat imprecise and therefore not recommended.
-Sales people tend to overestimate the expected turnover.
+For sales forecasting at existing customers This method is somewhat imprecise and therefore not recommended.
+Sellers tend to overestimate expected turnover.